 Concrete slabs that have moved because of age or improper placement can have areas of height inequality.
 The variation in height can cause trip hazards, excessive wear on rolling equipment, and be areas of premature concrete breakdown.

-A scarifier uses a drum style cutting assembly which impacts the concrete surface from a vertical angle.
-The same way a hammer could be swung down on a concrete surface, a scarifier does this with multiple cutters that have specialized tips to break the concrete into dust.
+A scarifier uses a drum-style cutting assembly which impacts the concrete surface from a vertical angle.
+In the same way, a hammer could be swung down on a concrete surface, a scarifier does this with multiple cutters that have specialized tips to break the concrete into dust.

 The damage done by a properly operated scarifier is superficial and should never undermine the structural slab’s integrity.
 The machine is meant to attack the high spots and barely disturb the low spots.
-Similar to planing down wood on a deck, the scarifier is meant to reduce the high spot to the low spot’s level.
-The result is a flat condition where the previously high spot now is similar or close to the height of the adjacent low spot.
+Like planing down wood on a deck, the scarifier is meant to reduce the high spot to the low spot’s level.
+The result is a flat condition where the previously high spot is now similar or close to the height of the adjacent low spot.